carrot/roots-contentful/contributing.md

 ### Code Style

-To keep a consistant coding style in the project, we're using [Polar Mobile's guide](https://github.com/polarmobile/coffeescript-style-guide), with one difference begin that much of this project uses `under_scores` rather than `camelCase` for variable naming.
+To keep a consistent coding style in the project, we're using [JavaScript Standard Style](https://github.com/feross/standard), with one difference being that much of this project uses `under_scores` rather than `camelCase` for variable naming.
 For any inline documentation in the code, we're using [JSDoc](http://usejsdoc.org/).

 ### Commit Cleanliness